Akintola-Stephen/aws-lambda-user-auth/README.md

 AWS Lambda User Sign-Up / Sign-In Using AWS DynamoDB and AWS Cognito Services

 ```
-BANKING OPERATION - AWS Lambda function that allows users to register by providing their details and subsequently log in.
+AWS LAMBDA  - AWS Lambda function that allows users to register by providing their details and subsequently log in.
 ```

 ## Code structure explanation